 The above formulation treats false positive tests and false negative tests equally.
 However, it can also be modified to weigh the two differently; in the extreme case, if it is known that a test with no defectives {\em definitely} results in a negative outcome (e.g., dilution noise of Example \ref{ex:dilution}, or Z channel noise of Example \ref{ex:Z}), then we could replace all of the slack variables corresponding to negative tests by zero.
 An analogous statement holds true when a test with at least one defective {\em definitely} results in a positive outcome (e.g., addition noise of Example \ref{ex:addition}).

-To the bets of our knowledge, no theoretical results are known for the above noisy LP relaxation.
-However, this method has been seen to provide state-of-the-art performance in numerical experiments \cite{malioutov-malyutov}; see Section \ref{sec:noisy_rates} for an illustration.
+To the best of our knowledge, no theoretical results are known for the above noisy linear program relaxation.
+However, this method has been seen to provide excellent performance in numerical experiments \cite{malioutov-malyutov}; see Section \ref{sec:noisy_rates} for an illustration.

-A related noisy LP relaxation using {\em negative tests only} was proved to achieve positive rates in \cite{chan-etal-3}.
+A related noisy linear program relaxation using {\em negative tests only} was proved to achieve positive rates in \cite{chan-etal-3}.
 However, there are two notable limitations.
 First, from a theoretical view, the constants were not optimized in the proofs, and so the rates are far from optimal.
 Second, from a practical view, ignoring the tests with positive outcomes can significantly worsen the performance.